The-RG-Archive/lifeinvader.com/README.md

 Warstock sign in button broken

-Remove non r* stuff from main.js and move to custom
+Remove none r* stuff from main.js and move to custom

 Check all post dates